Lady Zu

 Zuleide Santos Silva better known for her stage name as Lady Zu is a Brazilian singer and songwriter.

 Early life

 Silva was born on May 7, 1958, in the neighborhood of Canindé, São Paulo.
 When she realized that she wanted to be as an artist, her father decided to take her to the studios of TV Cultura to perform at the children's talent show "O Dois É Nosso".
-Her first interpretation was the samba that she sung, "Triste Madrugada", by Jorge Costa.
+Her first interpretation was singing the samba "Triste Madrugada" by Jorge Costa.

 She took singing classes at the age of 10 and continued to perform in children's radio and television programs and in dances on the outskirts of São Paulo.
 Later, she would work as a banker, clerk and an announcer of the Municipal Market of Lapa.
 She was a fan of Aretha Franklin and Tina Turner, did several tests for crooner in nightclubs, but was always vetoed for being still very young.